 India classifies all digital products under a different, and very long, name: Online Information Database Access and Retrieval services (or OIDAR).

-All products are services are subject to an 18% GST, and there's no threshold for tax registration.
+All products and services are subject to an 18% GST, and there's no threshold for tax registration.
 That means that if you're selling to customers in India, you must register for Indian GST and charge 18% tax when selling B2C.

 Indonesia